 A University of Denver education means foremost that your degree will be worth more than just a credential.
 Grounded in the traditions of a liberal arts education, our degree programs offer a full foundation of general and liberal studies, preparing students to become successful in advanced courses of academic study.

 Many of our students continue on to graduate school, earning advanced degrees in advertising, anthropology, business, law, education, computer science, geographic information systems, mass communications and journalism studies, marketing, social work, psychology, and other innovative fields.
-Many of our students have received full scholarships for graduate studies.

 Continue at DU